Contemplating the fate of modified gravity: The gravitational swampland

-However, a big chunk of the literature, past and nowadays, is devoted to applications of this type of models to cosmology.
-For the simplest and most basic observables, this is not difficult to do.
-Indeed, having a free function at our disposal we certainly can try to address problems with the simple things such as the expansion law of the Universe.
+However, a~big chunk of the literature, past and current, is devoted to applications of this type of model to cosmology.
+For~the simplest and most basic observables, this is not difficult to do.
+Indeed, in having a free function at our disposal, we certainly can try to address problems with simple processes such as the expansion law of the universe.
 Unfortunately, relatively little attention is being paid to foundational issues of $f(\mathbb T)$ and other types of modified teleparallel gravity.
-At the same time, even its number of degrees of freedom is not very clear, and apparently depends on the background of tetrads chosen, in particular the strong coupling problem is present around cosmological backgrounds \cite{probWe}.
-It means that cosmological predictions made in these models are anyway unreliable since there must be dynamical modes appearing only at non-linear orders.
+At~the same time, the~number of degrees of freedom in the theory is not clear enough and~apparently depends on the background of the tetrads chosen; in~particular, the strong coupling problem is present around the standard cosmological backgrounds~\cite{probWe}.
+This means that cosmological predictions made in these models are anyhow unreliable since there must be dynamical modes appearing only at nonlinear~orders.

-Even before the theoretical intricacies of those models have been better understood, researchers are going for further generalizations.
-On top of using other torsion invariants, also higher derivative terms are introduced, what goes against one of the main initial motivations for modified teleparallel gravity, i.e. no higher derivatives in non-linear modifications.
-One particular example is $f(\mathbb T,\mathbb B)$ gravity \cite{Bahamonde:2015zma} which depends on the torsion scalar $\mathbb T$ and the boundary term $\mathbb B$ which gives the difference between $\mathbb T$ and the Levi-Civita scalar curvature.
-Obviously, it can also be presented in terms of $f(\mathbb R, \mathbb T)$ with the Levi-Civita scalar curvature $\mathbb R$, therefore not resolving, but only inheriting the foundational problems of $f(\mathbb T)$ related to the rather chaotic nature of local Lorentz violation and remnant symmetries.
+Even before the theoretical intricacies of those models have gained a better understanding, researchers are going for further generalizations.
+In~addition to using other torsion invariants, higher derivative terms have been introduced, which goes against one of the main initial motivations for modified teleparallel gravity, i.e.,~no higher derivatives in nonlinear modifications.
+One particular example is $f(\mathbb T,\mathbb B)$ gravity~\cite{Bahamonde:2015zma}, which depends on the torsion scalar $\mathbb T$ and the boundary term $\mathbb B$, which gives the difference between $\mathbb T$ and the Levi-Civita scalar curvature.
+Evidently, this model can also be presented in terms of $f(\mathbb R, \mathbb T)$ with the Levi-Civita scalar curvature $\mathbb R$, therefore not resolving but~only inheriting the foundational problems of $f(\mathbb T)$ related to the seemingly chaotic nature of local Lorentz violation and remnant~symmetries.